Interstate 440 North Carolina

-Known as the Cliff Benson Beltline, Interstate 440 forms the northern two thirds of the 25.2-mile long Raleigh beltway.
-The 1960s-built freeway winds northeast from I-40 near Lake Jackson to North Carolina State University and U.S. 70 by Crabtree Valley Mall.
+Known as the Cliff Benson Beltline, Interstate 440 forms the northern two thirds of the 25.2 mile long Raleigh beltway.
+Built in the 1960s, the freeway winds northeast from I-40 near Lake Jackson to North Carolina State University and U.S. 70 by Crabtree Valley Mall.
 U.S. 1 accompanies the route east to Exit 11, as I-440 turns back south.
-The freeway meets Interstate 495 west of Knightdale, where U.S. 64 combines with the beltline south back to I-40.
+I-87/U.S. 64 combine with I-440 from west of Knightdale south 2.70 miles to I-40 at Southeast Raleigh.

 When Interstate 440 was first signed, it used cardinal directions based upon the direction of travel.
 So along the portion through the east side of Raleigh, I-440 used north/south banners, while the stretch to the north used east/west signage.1 The signing of I-440 was later changed to use an inner and outer orientation, similar to those found on the I-277 inner belt freeway around Downtown Charlotte and the I-485 beltway around Mecklenburg County.

-Prior to the designation of Interstate 440 along the Cliff Benson Beltline, U.S. 1, U.S. 64, U.S. 70 and North Carolina 50 utilized portions of the freeway between Cary and the temporary east end at Poole Road.
+Prior to the designation of Interstate 440 along the Cliff Benson Beltline, U.S. 1, U.S. 64, U.S. 70 and NC 50 utilized portions of the freeway between Cary and the temporary east end at Poole Road.
 U.S. 401 was added to the route when the Tom Bradshaw Freeway (I-40) portion of the beltway was completed in 1984 as U.S. 64 shifted to the new I-40.
-Motorist confusion led NCDOT to restore portions of the routes back through the city center in 1991, including U.S. 70, U.S. 401 and NC 50.1
+Motorist confusion resulted and NCDOT resturned portions of the U.S. 70, U.S. 401 and NC 50 back through the city center in 1991.1

 West End – Raleigh, North Carolina